Evolution of Homeothermy in Mammals

 The Goldilocks Hypothesis

-This hypothesis states that all mammals must be homeothermic during part of embryonic development .
-This requirement may have played a roll in the origin of the evolutionary constraint which results in almost all mammalian species having exactly 7 cervical vertebrae.
+This hypothesis states that all mammals must be homeothermic around the time of the phylotypic period.
+This requirement may have played a role in the origin of the evolutionary constraint which results in almost all mammalian species having exactly 7 cervical vertebrae.

 Pathologies Associated with Heterothermy